dgaydukov/cert-ocpjp11/files/ocpjp11.md

     * GC root - local/static variables, active threads
     * before destroying object, GC called `finalize` method exactly once
-* sweep - search the heap and find all unoccupied space between objects for future object allocation all jvm gc can be divided into 4 types:
+* sweep - search the heap and find all unoccupied space between objects for future object allocation All jvm gc can be divided into 4 types:
 * serial - use single thread
 * parallel (we can specify number of threads and max pause time) - use multiple threads
 * low pause (like CMS) - use multiple threads and initiate `stop the world` in 2 cases:
     * initial marking of gc roots
     * if app changed the state of the heap, while gc was running
-* G1 - use multiple threads scan heap by dividing in into many region and scan regions with most garbage first
+* G1 - use multiple threads scan heap by dividing in into many regions and scan regions with most garbage first
 * Z (java11 - experimental for linux only, java14 - ZGC for linux/windows):
     * partition the heap like G1, yet heap chunks can have different size
     * stop the world - no more then 10ms